RING DESIGN GUIDE & ANATOMY OF A RING

-The exterior of a concave ring curves up at the edges.
-The inside is curved for comfort.
+A concave ring curves up at the edges.
+The inside is curved for comfort around the finger.

 Metal Finishes & Detailing

-The finish and detailing of your ring’s metal make a big difference to its overall appearance.
-Filigree, milgrain, and engraving, for instance, can give rings a beautifully antique look.
+The finish and detailing of the metals used for making a ring can make a big difference to the piece’s overall appearance.
+For instance, filigree, milgrain, and engraving can give rings a beautiful antique look.

 The most popular metal finish for jewelry, polished rings have a high-shine glimmer.

-Although as smooth as polished metal, a matte finish eliminates shine.
-Matte rings have a soft, subtle appearance.
+Although as smooth as polished metal, a matte finish eliminates the shine, giving matte rings a soft, subtle appearance.

-A satin finish is smooth and shine-free, but with very slightly visible brush marks.
+A satin finish is smooth and shine-free but with slightly visible brush marks.

 A brushed finish is a more textured matte finish.
 A popular finish for men’s rings, brushed metal has a finely scratched appearance.